Categories

 Unfortunately, while a Florida hardship license will grant you limited driving privileges, it also comes with restrictions.
 Given the somewhat vague nature of the statute governing permissible use, this means that we see a wide variety of interpretations by law enforcement when it comes to the lawful use of a hardship license.
 Even driver’s license office personnel will often have conflicting opinions as to the extent of the permitted use of the license.

-To better under these restrictions, it helps to know what kind of hardship license you have.
+To better understand these restrictions, it helps to know what kind of hardship license you have.
 A “C” restriction license typically secured by first-time offenders authorizes driving for “business purposes only,” while a “D” restriction license typically granted to multiple offenders limits driving to “employment purposes only.”
 Employment purposes is defined as driving to and from work and any necessary on the job driving, while business purposes is much broader — including any driving necessary to maintain livelihood.

 What If I Get Charged with Violation of Driver’s License Restriction?